 Use this worksheet to summarize your triggers and coping strategies.
-Refer to your My Smoking Triggers Worksheet (p.
-9), Getting Ready to Quit Worksheet (p.
-17, STEP 5) and the Strategies and Skills for Quitting Worksheet (p.
+First, list your top 5 smoking triggers from your My Smoking Triggers Worksheet (p.
+9).
+Then, refer to your Getting Ready to Quit Worksheet (p.
+17, STEP 5) and Strategies and Skills for Quitting Worksheet (p.
 20, STEP 6) for ideas on coping strategies.
 In the chart on the following page, write down the coping strategies that will help you handle the three kinds of triggers:

 - 1. External situations where you tend to smoke automatically like when driving a car, drinking coffee, or being around other people who smoke. - 2.
-Thoughts and feelings inside of you like depressed moods, anger, anxiety, or worry about the future. - 3.
+Thoughts and feelings like depressed moods, anger, or worry about the future. - 3.
 Cravings and urges to smoke, which may sometimes be connected to having nicotine withdrawal symptoms like thinking "I 'need' a cigarette" or dwelling on how good a cigarette would taste.